TheSethRose/Grok3-Tunnel/README.md

 A self-hosted API tunnel that provides access to Grok3 through a simple REST interface.

+## ⚠️ Important Disclaimer

+**Use at your own risk.
+Not a polished product.**

+1. This is an **unofficial** API tunnel, fragile AF, and will likely break with any Grok updates.
+2. Worth noting that I didn't code this - Grok did technically. 😅
+3. It DOES create the chats in Grok's web history - all interactions are visible in your Grok account.
+4. This project is not affiliated with, endorsed by, or sponsored by xAI, Grok, or any of their affiliates.

+This tool is intended for personal use only.
+Users are responsible for ensuring their use of this tool complies with xAI's [Terms of Service](https://x.ai/legal/terms-of-service).
+In particular, please note that:

+1. You must have a valid Grok account to use this tool
+2. You are responsible for all activities conducted through this API
+3. Commercial use may be subject to additional restrictions
+4. This tool should not be used to develop competing models or services

+The creator of this project is not responsible for any misuse of this tool or violations of xAI's Terms of Service.

 ## Features

 - Simple REST API for interacting with Grok3